margaretmf/margaretmf.github.io/creativewriting.md

 Every day's a new day, every day's a new day. <br>

 Oh it's a new day for our hearts to beat with love. <br>
+Isn't it great that love is what we're all born of?
 I love to feel the hearts all over beating within everywhere. <br>

 Every day's a new day for me and for you. <br>